fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 > There is no reason to ever have the same thought twice, unless you like having that thought.

+> have you envisioned wild success about anything lately?

 ## Current state